Knights Templar’s Legendary Sword In Stone In Terminillo Mysteriously Disappeared – Where Is It Hidden?

 On November 22, 1307, a Papal Bull, the so-called "Pastoralis Praeeminentiae," was issued by Pope Clement V to all Christian monarchs.

-Monarchs of Christendom were given orders to arrest the Knights Templar and sequester their lands in the name of the papacy.
+Monarchs of Christendom were ordered to arrest the Knights Templar and sequester their lands in the name of the papacy.

 It has long been assumed that the Knights Templar hid several valuable artifacts in secret places, and treasure hunters are still searching for these ancient objects.